ministryofjustice/security-guidance/docs/secure-disposal-of-it-public-and-private-cloud.md

 **Note:** The Data Security Lifecycle Management concept is described in the Cloud Security Alliance's Security Guidance for Critical Areas of Focus in Cloud Computing v4.0 \([CCA CSM v4.0](https://downloads.cloudsecurityalliance.org/assets/research/security-guidance/security-guidance-v4-FINAL.pdf)\).
 Refer to section 5.1.2: The Data Security Lifecycle on page 62.

-**Note:** To ensure that MoJ data in the cloud is sanitised sufficiently, and that the devices or hard drives they are stored in meet data management security standards when destroyed, it might require specific clauses in the contract with the cloud provider.
+**Note:** To ensure that MoJ data in the cloud is sanitised sufficiently and that the devices or hard drives they are stored in meet data management security standards when destroyed, it might require specific clauses in the contract with the cloud provider.

 **Note:** If the cloud provider has a mechanism for resilience or redundancy that duplicates MoJ data, this duplicated data **SHALL** also be sanitised or destroyed using the checklist provided.
 All duplicated data **SHALL** be sanitised at the same time.
-To ensure this occurs, the MoJ destroys all decryption keys held in their possession.
+The MoJ destroys all decryption keys held in their possession to ensure this occurs.
 This makes all the duplicated cloud data unreadable.
 This method is called [crypto-shredding](https://en.wikipedia.org/wiki/Crypto-shredding).

-When duplicates of data cannot be destroyed immediately, there **SHALL** be methods in place for protecting, then securely destroying, the data, until data destruction is assured.
+When duplicates of data cannot be destroyed immediately, there **SHALL** be methods in place for protecting and controlling the data until data destruction is assured.
 This includes the supplier providing a formal [declaration](data-destruction-instruction-and-confirmation-letter.md#) of destruction.
 If any destruction tasks are delayed, a confirmation date of final data destruction **SHALL** be provided.

 ## Data deletion - Verification for virtual devices and SAN allocations \(public cloud or on-prem\)

 When working on an MoJ public cloud or on-premise virtual infrastructure, obtaining a decommissioning or destruction certificate cannot be carried out according to the method used for the MoJ's [on-premise physical servers and disk arrays](secure-disposal-of-it-physical-and-on-premise.md#) when they are wiped, blanked, destroyed, or overwritten.
-This is because these MoJ infrastructures might be needed to support other services or infrastructure that are still in use.
+This is because these MoJ infrastructures might be needed to support other services or infrastructure still in use.

 For example, a single on-premise physical server might host eight virtual servers providing various services.
 If three of these virtual servers are deleted, the other five need to continue to operate.
 Similarly, an on-premise firewall might have a virtual context or a subset of rules that need to be removed, but the physical equipment is still required to provide services to other devices.

 A soft and hard decommissioning approach for MoJ on-prem virtual devices might also be required.
 A soft decommissioning involves switching off the resource, ensuring that it cannot restart on a scheduled basis.
 This means stopping all hosted service or application, powering down the resource, and setting any remaining firewall rules to block all traffic to or from the resource.
 Once this soft decommissioning is complete, a hard decommissioning can take place.
-Hard decomissioning involves deleting the configuration, images, and storage that the virtual devices used, and returning the resources to a resource pool.
+Hard decommissioning involves deleting the configuration, images, and storage that the virtual devices used and returning the resources to a resource pool.

 The process used for SAN or VM items destruction and decommissioning is described next.